Maryam090/AppFolioManager/src/content/features/_index.md

 hero:
   subtitle: Key Features
   title: The Features That Help You Master Your Application Landscape
-  description: AppFolio gives you the visibility and control to reduce risk, eliminate redundancy, and make smarter IT decisions — faster.
+  description: App Stack gives you the visibility and control to reduce risk, eliminate redundancy, and make smarter IT decisions — faster.
 ---